evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.QueryFeesContractsRequest"></a>
+<a name="evmos.fees.v1.QueryFeeContractsRequest"></a>

-### QueryFeesContractsRequest
+### QueryFeeContractsRequest
-QueryFeesContractsRequest is the request type for the Query/FeesContracts RPC method.
+QueryFeeContractsRequest is the request type for the Query/FeeContracts RPC method.